-Last January, we looked at the relationship between CPAP treatment and weight loss.
-March is nutrition month, so in keeping with this theme, here are some ideas and resources for improved nutrition that can help you get ready for spring.
+There is a relationship between CPAP treatment and weight loss, in this blog, we explore some ideas and resources for improved nutrition to help you get better quality of sleep!

 Despite growing research around sleep, we still don’t truly know how our food choices affect our sleep.
 However, most doctors agree that the right nutrients have a positive effect on our sleep quality.

 Eating the right combination of foods before going to sleep and which foods to avoid in the evening may be beneficial in enhancing sleep.

 There is limited clinical evidence to support traditional sleep-promoting foods, but some people have reported certain foods help them sleep better.

 While we do not recommend taking extra food or fluids before bedtime as eating adds calories and fluids may cause nocturnal awakenings to urinate, this list may help you:

 - One such example is milk, which contains several nutrients with touted sleep-promoting properties.
 Though milk and serving temperature are not likely to influence sleep onset, warm milk may have psychological significance.

 - Eating foods such as salmon, eggs, nuts, seeds, and cheese, which are higher in Tryptophan, which is an amino acid that helps the body produce serotonin and melatonin.
 Serotonin is the neurotransmitter best known for inducing feelings of calmness and drowsiness, and melatonin is one of our main sleep-inducing brain chemicals, which also helps synchronize the circadian rhythm.